MaxHalford/sorobn/README.md

 $ hedgehog
 ```

 This will launch a `streamlit` interface where you can play around with the examples that `hedgehog` provides.
+You can see a running instance of it in [this Heroku app](https://hedgehog-demo.herokuapp.com/).

-An obvious next step is to allow users to run this with their own Bayesian networks.
+An obvious next step would be to allow users to run this with their own Bayesian networks.
 Then again, using `streamlit` is so easy that you might as well do this yourself.

 ### 🔢 Support for continuous variables